Old Ordnance Survey Maps of Newcastle upon Tyne

 The map links up with Tyneside Sheet 4 Jesmond to the west, Sheet 6 Wallsend to the east,

-Sheet 12 Byker & Heaton to the south.
+Sheet 12 Byker & Heaton to the south and 31 Longbenton to the north.

 Follow this link for a complete list of our North East maps.